flamelily-bluescsi/bluescsi/picomemrow.md

 * USB Mouse & Joystick Support
 * Latest Rev 1.11 PCB

 Price includes shipping costs.
-Please visit the <a href="/picomemrow">ROW Page</a> if buying from outside the UK
+Please visit the <a href="/picomemuk">UK Page</a> if buying from the UK

 ##### COMING SOON